Higher Semiadditive Algebraic K-Theory and Redshift: Atomic Objects

-\begin{remark} If $\MM$ is molecular and $R \in \CAlg(\MM)$, then left and right $R$-modules coincide, and the category of modules $\Mod_R$ is equipped with a symmetric monoidal structure for which dualizable modules coincide with left dualizable modules, thus also with atomic objects, that is $\Mod_R^\dbl = \Mod_R^{\atomic}$. \end{remark}
+\begin{remark} If $R \in \CAlg(\MM)$, then left and right $R$-modules coincide, and the category of modules $\Mod_R$ is equipped with a symmetric monoidal structure for which dualizable modules coincide with left dualizable modules, thus also with atomic objects, that is $\Mod_R^\dbl = \Mod_R^{\atomic}$. \end{remark}